A cold night in February 1982. Snow was falling thick and fast, blowing across my windshield.

 - If it’s time to take the next step in your spiritual journey, how might God’s Word help you move forward?

-This year I’m trying to memorize three chapters of Romans.
-(Who suggested that?!
-Oh, right.
-Ann Voskamp.
-I’m still in, sister.)
+This year I’m trying to memorize all 31 verses in 31 Verses to Write on Your Heart.
 How about you?
-Got any plans for you and God’s Word in 2013?
+Got any plans for you and God’s Word this year?

 Please take a moment to leave a Comment.
-Meanwhile, I’m bracing myself for next week’s chapter, “Embrace Sin.”
+Meanwhile, I’m bracing myself for the next chapter, “Embrace Sin.”
 Oh baby…